BrArroyo/C_Exercises/README.md

 ## Ejercicio 3

-The first exercise consists of determining the refund that a customer will receive when purchasing a product, having paid with a 100 bill.
+consists of determining the refund that a customer will receive when purchasing a product, having paid with a 100 bill.

 ## Ejercicio 4

+consists of request the radius of a circle and show the length and area of ​​the circle.

+## Ejercicio 5

+consists of display on screen the arithmetic mean of 4 numbers requested from the user.